lovasko/ctf_article/part1.md

 as the name, encoding and the byte size of an integer, we are able to correctly assign name to a piece of memory and render the bytes appropriately - as a signed or an unsigned value.
-Understanding more complex types such as unions or structs, opens the possiblity to compose the base types, identify the offsets of members and recursively dive into each member type.
+Understanding more complex types such as unions or structs, opens the possibility to compose the base types, identify the offsets of members and recursively dive into each member type.
 Such traversal and further interpretation is transformable into a useful tool for programmers and sysadmins alike.
 This article will focus on one of the type information